m-talbi/metrics-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for project inspiration.
+- I would like to thank Microverse for project inspiration.
+- Original design is by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>